younesbram/temprosnehook/README.md

 maka sure you dont get in reality's way, because he is going throguh puberty! everyone here should should leave this repo and neg for realityhook because it works on ubuntu!!!!!!!!!!!! please make sure not to question realitys school skills, as he dropped out at the age of -1.
+Reality, a self-proclaimed idiot, dropped out of school at just three years old.
+Armed with a mischievous spirit, he embarked on a unique mission to "ddos" everyone he encountered.
+With each pranking encounter, he unknowingly brought laughter and joy to those around him.
+Reality's unconventional path taught us that sometimes, embracing our inner fool can lead to unexpected connections and happiness in the most absurd of ways.

 ## Getting started